datastax/kafka-sink/docs/config/ssl.md

  Connector.
  When the cluster has client encryption enabled, configure the SSL keys and certificates for the DataStax Apache Kafka™ Connector.
-> **Note:** Tip: SSL
+> [!TIP]
- encryption settings are configured in the Client-to-node encryption options.
+> SSL encryption settings are configured in the client-to-node encryption options.
 See Configuring SSL.

+> [!NOTE]
-> **Note:** Note: You cannot use this option if specifying the [cloud.secureConnectBundle](../config/connector.md#kafkaConnector__secure_ConnectBundle) option for connecting to a DataStax Astra database.
+> You cannot use this option if specifying the [cloud.secureConnectBundle](../config/connector.md#kafkaConnector__secure_ConnectBundle) option for connecting to a DataStax Astra database.

 ## Parameters